szymondlugolecki/aldoapp-svelte/README.md

 [ ] Add chatbot for easy user interactions (bot asks what the user wants => user can choose: buy sth, get a phone number for a service of choice, live chat with the staff)

 [ ] Add user settings (possibility to add permanent address for future deliveries?, ?, ?)

+[ ] Train chatgpt for indefinite interactions with users